Detective Conan: One-eyed Flashback

 Detective Conan: One-Eyed Flashback (名探偵コナン 隻眼の残像, Meitantei Konan Sekigan no Furasshubakku) is a 2025 Japanese animated mystery film directed by Katsuya Shigehara (in his feature directorial debut).
 It is the twenty-eighth installment of the Case Closed film series based on the manga series of the same name by Gosho Aoyama, following the 2024 film The Million-dollar Pentagram.

 The film was released in Japanese theaters on April 18, 2025.
-The film grossed ¥14.67 billion in Japan and over $162 million worldwide, becoming the third highest-grossing Japanese film of 2025, the 17th highest-grossing Japanese film and the 19th highest-grossing film released in Japan.
+It grossed ¥14.67 billion in Japan and over $162 million worldwide, becoming the third highest-grossing Japanese film of 2025, the 18th highest-grossing Japanese film and the 19th highest-grossing film released in Japan.
 It was also the 2nd highest-grossing Case Closed film of all time in Japan.
-The next installment is in development with Ran Mouri and Chihaya Hagiwara as main protagonists, releasing 2026.
+The film premiered in the United States at the JW Marriott Los Angeles L.A.
+LIVE hotel in Los Angeles, California on July 5, 2025 as part of Anime Expo.

 Plot

 Ten months ago at Yatsugatake mountain range, during the pursuit of Mikuriya Sadakuni, a suspect in the gun store robbery case eight years ago who disappeared while on parole, Inspector Yamato Kansuke of Nagano Prefectural Police was shot near his left eye.
 He was soon caught in an avalanche but was rescued, though with injury to his left eye and without memory of the incident.
 At the present day, Yamato and Detective Yui Uehara investigated a break-in to the Nobeyama radio observatory.
 Meanwhile, Kogoro was contacted by Koji Sametani, his former colleague during his time in the police force.
 The two discussed the avalanche incident and the pursuit by Kansuke, and Sametani expressed interest to meet Kogoro in person.
 However, at the meeting point, Sametani was fatally shot.
 Unwilling to let go of his grief of leaving his friend to death, Kogoro joined Detectives Sato and Takagi to Nagano to search for more clues.

 At Nagano, Kogoro, Sato, and Takagi met with Kansuke, Yui, Inspector Taka'aki Morofushi and Detective Hayashi Atsunobu from Yamanashi Prefectural Police.
 They also met Eizo Funakubo, father of Maki Funakubo, former biathlete who committed suicide following the injury suffered by the gun shop robbery incident.
 The police discovered that Sametani had earlier visited Sadakuni, who was imprisoned as a result of the plea bargain the police made with Takashi Washizu, another suspect of the robbery case.
 Washizu was given parole but escaped.
 Having noticed the involvement of Yuya Kazami, Assistant Inspector from Public Security Bureau and the bug planted with him, Conan, who went to Nagano with Ran, asked Rei Furuya for guidance with the investigation and deduced that this case must have involved PSB officer acting undercover in various agencies, and that Hayashi is also an undercover agent for the PSB.